Sh*t as FertilizerApr 21, 2021

 A friend recently quipped that we have an opportunity to see this pandemic sh*t as fertilizer.
 He’s right.
 We can take note of how Mr. Cubbington uses his manure pellets to help a garden flourish.
 What would it look like to take the crap from the pandemic and make our lives better?

-Maybe it’s being ruthless about prioritizing your time and energies in general, to make sure they align with what’s most important to you.
-Greg McKeown, author of Essentialism: The Disciplined Pursuit of Less, makes a compelling case that when we say ‘yes’ to too many things, we’re implicitly signing ourselves up for mediocrity in everything.
+Maybe it’s being ruthless about prioritizing your time and energies in general to make sure it aligns with what’s most important to you.
+Greg McKeown, author of Essentialism: The Disciplined Pursuit of Less, makes a compelling case that when we say ‘yes’ to too many things we’re implicitly signing ourselves up for mediocrity in everything.
 A friend was laid up in hospital for three days during the pandemic and used the time to create his post-pandemic list of priorities.
 He’s recovering with a renewed vigor for what’s next.
 That’s sh*t as fertilizer.

 The Case for Having a Plan for Successful Aging

 There’s a broader opportunity here, too.
 The pandemic exposed how many of us are unprepared to age successfully during this time of extended of longevity.
 Are you really prepared to live to 100?
 Research tells us that healthy aging is more about our lifestyle than our DNA.
 Do you have purpose?
 Are you socially connected?
 Are you physically active?
 Are you in good financial shape?
 These and other lifestyle questions are good to ask in this moment.